JDXue/SWE4-Notes/week-2-web-react/28-Oct.md

 **Properties**
-Props is a good way fo passing down elements and properties from parent to child
+* Props is a good way fo passing down elements and properties from parent to child

-They are a way of ensuring functions are not completely static
+* They are a way of ensuring functions are not completely static

-Passing elements in the reverse is rare but would often need callbacks
+* Passing elements in the reverse is rare but would often need callbacks

-Props is commonly used for when two or more actions are very similar in structure, but possibly have different values
+* Props is commonly used for when two or more actions are very similar in structure, but possibly have different values

+* Props doesn't have to be just an object, it can also be an array, function etc.

 ``` js
 const total = props.total